 To get better, you must train your body to move more and in a variety of new ways.
 This makes you resilient.

-I went from feeling constantly fatigued, lethargic, achy, limited, victimized, and frustrated to feeling confident, powerful, and hopeful.
-I went from being unable to walk down stairs without pain in my twenties to working on complex movement tricks in my late thirties.
-I went from constant pain and tingling in my hands to writing articles like this.
+I went from being unable to walk down stairs without pain in my 20s, to working on complex movement tricks in my late 30s.

 These days, I get frustrated trying to learn physically challenging movements and positions, but I no longer feel frustrated that my body is breaking down before its time.
-I get annoyed that my growing son has more energy reserves than I do, but I rest with a smile knowing that I can show him how to move right and feel right for the long term.
+I get annoyed that my growing son has more energy reserves than I do, but I rest with a smile knowing that I can show him how to move right and feel right for the long-term.

-This is only possible because I chose a meaning that gave me a productive strategy.
-I saw that every other meaning led to the same conclusion ("you’re broken and done for".
+This is only possible because I chose a perspective on my pain that led me to a productive strategy for dealing with it.
+I saw that every other meaning led to the same conclusion: "You’re broken and done for".

-I hope this perspective helps you, wherever you are on your journey out of chronic pain.
+This same perspective has helped thousands help themselves.
+And I hope it helps you, wherever you are on your journey out of chronic pain.

 To effectively navigate your way out of pain, be sure you understand the fundamentals of muscle imbalances and dysfunctions and the strategies to fix muscle imbalances.